Locations:

 “We have established a process that allows patients to be safely transitioned from the ED to their appropriate care setting,” Delaney says.
 “This might include a skilled nursing facility, hospice, a return home with homecare, and other alternatives.”

-The influence of social determinants of health
+The influence of social drivers of health

 Case management in the ED fills a gap that at times had forced caregivers to choose between admitting patients who did not truly warrant hospitalization and releasing them to an environment where they might be at risk.